solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 |           | Feature D |

 The runtime should activate each of these features when a strong majority of the network supports it.
+"Strong majority" in this context is defined by the current feature activation process as 95% of stake.
 “Support” for a feature means that a node is running a version of the Solana runtime where the code required for the feature is present.
 For instance, on a cluster with 50% of stake running v1.14.25 and 50% of stake running v1.16.0, only Features A and C should be eligible for activation.

 This SIMD proposes 3 steps over the span of one epoch to determine which feature gates are queued for activation and assess stake support: